 >> How long do you keep logs?

-Our system logs, which record information about visitors to Automattic’s websites, are kept for 30 days after which they are deleted.
+Our system logs, which record information about visitors to Automattic’s websites, are kept for 30 days.